-The Fund is a defined benefit scheme, which provided benefits related to final salary prior to 1st April 2014 and career averaged earnings from 1st April 2014 onwards.
+1.9 The Fund is a defined benefit scheme, which provided benefits related to final salary prior to 1st April 2014 and career averaged earnings from 1st April 2014 onwards.
 Each member's main benefits are specified in terms of a formula based on salary and service and are unaffected by the investment return achieved on the assets.
-There are some discretionary benefits, which can be agreed by the Council, but these additional benefits will be considered in the light of the overall level of funding in the Fund.
+There are some discretionary benefits, which can be agreed by the Council but these additional benefits will be considered in the light of the overall level of funding in the Fund.
 Full Fund benefit details are set out in the LGPS regulations.

-- Ealing Council and the other contributing authorities are responsible for meeting the balance of costs necessary to finance the benefits payable from the Fund.
+- 1.10 Ealing Council and the other contributing authorities are responsible for meeting the balance of costs necessary to finance the benefits payable from the Fund.
 This is funded from the Council's revenue budget.
 Employers' contribution rates are determined every three years based on the advice of the Fund's actuary following the triennial valuation and are subject to inter-valuation monitoring.
-The last actuarial review was on 31 March 2016. - The investment objective is to maximise investment returns over the long term within specified risk tolerances.
-Investment returns are defined as overall rates of return on assets (capital growth and income). - The PFP seeks to invest in accordance with the ISS, any Fund money that is not needed immediately to make payments from the Fund.
-The ISS should be read in conjunction with the Fund's Funding Strategy Statement which was approved on the 16 March 2017.
+The last actuarial review was on 31 March 2019. - 1.11 The investment objective is to maximise investment returns over the long term within specified risk tolerances.
+Investment returns are defined as overall rates of return on assets (capital growth and income). - 1.12 The PFP seeks to invest in accordance with the ISS, any Fund money that is not needed immediately to make payments from the Fund.
+The ISS should be read in conjunction with the Fund's Funding Strategy Statement which was approved on the 11 March 2020 as part of the valuation process.

-• The suitability of particular investments and types of investments
+2. The suitability of particular investments and types of investments

-- The primary objective of the Fund is to provide pension and lump sum benefits for members on their retirement and/or benefits on death, before or after retirement, for their dependants, on a defined benefits basis.
-The Fund's funding position will be reviewed at each triennial actuarial valuation, or more frequently as required. - The PFP aims to fund the scheme in such a manner that, in normal market conditions, all accrued benefits are fully covered by the value of the Fund's assets and that an appropriate level of contributions is agreed by the employer to meet the cost of future benefits accruing.
-For employee members, benefits will be based on service completed but will take account of future salary and/or inflation increases. - The Committee has translated its objectives into a suitable strategic asset allocation benchmark for the Fund.
+- 2.1 The primary objective of the Fund is to provide pension and lump sum benefits for members on their retirement and/or benefits on death, before or after retirement, for their dependants, on a defined benefits basis.
+The Fund's funding position will be reviewed at each triennial actuarial valuation, or more frequently as required especially in light of new regulations allowing more flexibility for employers. - 2.2 The PFP aims to fund the scheme in such a manner that, in normal market conditions, all accrued benefits are fully covered by the value of the Fund's assets and that an appropriate level of contributions is agreed by the employer to meet the cost of future benefits accruing.
+For employee members, benefits will be based on service completed but will take account of future salary and/or inflation increases. - 2.3 The Committee has translated its objectives into a suitable strategic asset allocation benchmark for the Fund.
 This benchmark is consistent with the PFP's views on the appropriate balance between generating a satisfactory long-term return on investments whilst taking account of market volatility, risk and the nature of the Fund's liabilities.
 The PFP has decided that, given the financial circumstances of the Fund, it can afford to take on some risk in the pursuit of incremental return.
 However, the PFP has decided that the risk level should be such that the possibility of the funding level falling by 25% from the current level, over the next five years, is small.
+Naturally there may be significant market events such as Covid which can significantly impact the value of the Fund.